johnturner4004/Team_zero_Gaming_app/README.md

 - For events created by a user, that user will be automatically marked as playing and the switch will be disabled.
 If they no longer intend on playing they will need to delete the event.
 - To see a list of users who are playing in an event, go to the My Events page and click on the 'Who's Playing' link on the lower right side of the tile.

-## Support
+## Thank you

+I greatly appreciate your interest in my app.
+A deployed version of this app can be found at [Team zero Gaming app](https://team-zero-gaming.herokuapp.com/).
 For any support for using this project feel free to email me at [johnturner4004@gmail.com](mailto:johnturner4004@gmail.com)